vijay-shankaranand/tp/docs/team/tjch-o.md

   Furthermore, I have dedicated the time to familiarise myself with Markbind's syntax and utilised my CSS and Bootstrap expertise to enhance the user guide's visual appeal.
 I incorporated custom summary boxes and icons that align with the theme of JobFestGo while improving the look of the warning boxes.

-* **Contributions to the DG**: to be added soon
+* **Contributions to the DG**:
+  - Did up the `view_tags` feature as well as its use-cases
+  - Did up the `view_events` feature as well as its use-cases
+  - Did up the `home` feature as well as its use-cases
+  - Added the implementation of the home feature and supplemented the explanation with UML diagrams

 * **Contributions to team-based tasks**:

-  I helped to update the app icon.
+  - Updated the app icon

-  I also contributed in updating the codebase and renaming all methods that previously contained `Person` in their name into `Contact`.
+  - Updated the codebase as well as the DG and UG and renamed all methods and variables that previously contained `Person` in their name into `Contact`

-  I have not only written test cases for my own commands, I have also voluntarily contributed in writing test cases for code that I have not authored to ensure more comprehensive test coverage.
+  - Voluntarily contributed in writing additional test cases for code that I have not authored to ensure more comprehensive test coverage

 * **Review/mentoring contributions**: